reidmit/website/content/projects/pixers.md

 ![a pixer-generated drawing](/pixers/pixers1.png)

 Pixers is powered by JavaScript and the HTML5 canvas.
-This project holds a special place in my heart because it was my first substantial, finished JavaScript project.
+This project holds a special place in my heart because it was my first substantial JavaScript project.
 Before this, I had messed around with jQuery a little bit, but I had never done anything this complex.
 But I had this idea, tackled it, and produced something that was a lot of fun to play with (and still is!).

 I shared the link with friends and enjoyed seeing the drawings they made.
 For me, it was the first time that writing non-HTML code felt _fun_ and _creative_ – so unlike the C and Java that I was learning in my CS courses at the time.
 It opened my eyes to another side of programming.